vascofazza/computer_graphics-openGL-renderer/README.md

 # Assignment 2: Model

-Simple openGL shader renderer in C++ in the context of the second homework of the fundamentals of computer graphics course held by Prof. Fabio Pellacini.
+Simple openGL shader renderer in C++ displacement mapping and hair growing generation.
+Developed in the context of the second homework of the fundamentals of computer graphics course held by Prof. Fabio Pellacini.

 <img src="tests/13_subdivcube.png"/>